 - Collegiate deans or their designated representatives at the collegiate level must verify eligibility and approve the members of the final oral examination committee.

-- Thesis Reviewers for final oral examination:
+- Thesis reviewers for the final oral examination:

 - The doctoral final oral examination must include:

 - A public presentation of the candidate’s dissertation to the doctoral final oral examination committee and the invited scholarly community.

 - A closed session (open only to the doctoral final oral examination committee and the student ) immediately following the public presentation.

 - To pass the examination, all committee members, or all committee members save one, must vote

 - Students are not allowed to retake the doctoral final oral examination.

 II.
 Submission of final copy of the doctoral dissertation